paraspell/docs/docs/api/xcmP.md

 # Use XCM SDK🪄 within XCM API
 The following guide guides you through the XCM SDK functionality implemented in XCM API.

 ## Send XCM
 This functionality allows you to send XCM messages across the Paraverse.

-### Package-less implementation of XCM API XCM features into your application
+### Example package-less implementation of XCM API XCM features into your application

 ```ts
 //Chain WS API instance that will send generated XCM Call